HansWessels/gup/README.md

 - AtariST (we've got PureC GmbH (formerly BorlandC on AtariST) project files and hand-optimized high-speed assembly + C sources to go for you)
 - MC68K hand-optimized assembly depackers available

 This stuff is actively developed and tested on a Rasberry PI cluster (Linux), a huge AMD Ryzen *beast* (FreeBSD) and a couple of Microsoft Windows 10 desktop boxes (Intel core i7 and AMD Ryzen).
 The main developer also builds these goodies on classical AtariST hardware and in AtariST emulators.
-We know of others using or having used the depacker(s) on AtariST, Amiga, ...
+We know of others using or having used the depacker(s) on Atari ST, Amiga, ...

 The core decompressor code is available in both highly portable C and MC68K hand-optimized source code form; any 32bit or larger CPU should be doing quite well on this.